 This rather familiar form of anti-Promethean caution against Beddoes’s and Darwin’s visionary experimentalism is not entirely fair.
-But what I wish to emphasize instead is that the parodist also picks up on, and exaggerates to the point of caricature, a different, perhaps equally delusive and damaging, but different form of techno-utopian ecology in Erasmus Darwin’s sans-culottist botanical poetry.
-For beyond the epigraph in this instructive spoof, cessation of labor becomes the crucial theme: pastoral otium in the key of freedom from toil, carrying with it release from the exigency to transform, combat, coerce, or exchange other natures.
-What humans (specifically, the “frisky French” and their English admirers) do in The Golden Age parody is violently revolutionize the social order, delivering the “gigantic blow” that lays Royalty, Monarchy, Ministry, Bigotry, Slavery, and God “low” (12-14).
+But what I wish to emphasize instead is that the parodist also picks up on, and exaggerates to the point of caricature, a different, though perhaps equally delusive and damaging, form of techno-utopian ecology in Erasmus Darwin’s sans-culottist botanical poetry.
+For beyond the epigraph in this instructive spoof, cessation of labor becomes the crucial theme: pastoral otium is the key of freedom from toil, carrying with it release from the exigency to transform, combat, coerce, or exchange other natures.
+What humans (specifically, the “frisky French” and their English admirers) do in The Golden Age parody is violently revolutionize the social order, delivering the “gigantic blow” that lays Royalty, Monarchy, Ministry, Bigotry, Slavery, and God “low” (12–14).
 What other natures do, in the solidarity that the parodist sarcastically calls their “happiness” and “triumph,” is pitch in to resolve the resultant crisis in production.
-Their generous, generative metamorphoses realize and surpass that fundamental demand of the Sans-Culottes – “Equality and Bread!” – which itself pushed past the domain of liberal political rights and into the realm of “animal” need (Soboul, 43-52; Simmons, 1-12).
+Their generous, generative metamorphoses realize and surpass that fundamental demand of the sans-culottes—“Equality and Bread!”—which itself pushed past the domain of liberal political rights and into the realm of “animal” need (Soboul 43–52; Simmons 1–12).
 The Golden Age epistle culminates in a materialist burlesque in which the people Burke famously characterized as a “swinish multitude” party with an actual multitude of pigs (among other flora and fauna), flourishing on uncoerced plenty and rejoicing in their general “nudity of Breech!”
 (15, 12)

-Sketched here in negative, unflattering caricature, then, would seem to be a vision of not-merely-human “communal luxury,” that, as an ecological ethos, would be deliciously, improbably predicated on working less.
+Sketched here in negative, unflattering caricature, then, would seem to be a vision of not-merely-human “communal luxury” that, as an ecological ethos, would be deliciously, improbably predicated on working less.
 Focused on setting their social relations in order, the Europeans in the poem relent in their intensive transformation and domination of the (rest of the) natural world.
 And rather than occasioning a reversion to wilderness or (ig)noble savagery, this cessative ethos expects to give place to the ingenuity, artfulness, and technics of natures not usually credited with such powers.
 Deriving the latter vision from Darwin requires little hyperbole: The Botanic Garden, as we shall see, everywhere attributes technical and cultural ingenuity to flora, in extension of their powers of erotic and physiological transformation.
-Belonging, as The Golden Age parodist emphatically signals, to the proto-Utopian genres of Golden Age myth, pastoral poetry, and belly-centric Land of Cockaigne folklore, Lunar Society experimental philosophy and poetry thus hazards the insane, intoxicating possibility that the supposedly immutable “natural law” said to govern the non-human realm may be as fungible as our “positive” and “civil” law.
+Belonging, as The Golden Age parodist emphatically signals, to the proto-utopian genres of Golden Age myth, pastoral poetry, and belly-centric Land of Cockaigne folklore, the Lunar Society’s experimental philosophy and poetry thus hazards the insane, intoxicating possibility that the supposedly immutable “natural law” said to govern the nonhuman realm may be as fungible as our “positive” and “civil” law.
 What if scarcity, competition, and toil were “necessities” not of Nature but of liberal political economy, laws of a zero-sum system transposed (and enforced) upon an Earth quite capable of behaving differently?
 If the rules of the oikos were changed, do we really know what other natures would do?
 On what grounds do we assume that moral, cultural, technical, and political capacity in nature actually begin and end in those beings currently overrepresented as rights-bearing citizens and subjects of moral sensibility?
-“Shout, shout, ye Meads! … ye Corn-fields, raise your happy heads!”
+“Shout, shout, ye Meads! . . . ye Corn-fields, raise your happy heads!”
 (15)